 Technology incorporated into the RAPP

-The reactor also features two independent and diverse shut down systems.
-One is the passive decay heat removal system, which is capable of cooling the reactor core even in case of complete power cut.
+The reactor also features two independent and diverse shutdown systems.
+One is the passive decay heat removal system, which is capable of cooling the reactor core even in case of a complete power cut.

 Construction of the north Indian atomic power plant

-The concrete for Unit 7 is being poured at a rate of 90m3 an hour at 19 degrees Celsius.
-Ice is being mixed in the concrete to maintain the required temperature level.
+The concrete for Unit 7 was poured at a rate of 90m³ an hour at 19°C. Ice was mixed in the concrete to maintain the required temperature level.